pmc-community/jekyll-site-template/doc-contents/doc-contents.md

 # Collections
 Using collections is the best way to group your documentation in thematic sections.
 Docaroo works with two types of collections, `custom collections` and `default collections`.

-{% include elements/alert.html class="warning" content="While there is no limitations when defininig `custom collections`, the `default collections` configuration must not be changed." %}
+{% include elements/alert.html class="warning" content="While there is no limitations when defining `custom collections`, the `default collections` configuration must not be changed." %}

 ## Definition